Does it bother you when using a scope with A2 front sight on an AR rifle?

-While this problem exists for AR rifles with the removable fixed front sight and standard A2 fixed front sights, there are ways around it to eliminate the front sight post optic interference and they apply to other rifle systems too.
+While this problem exists for AR rifles with the flip up front sights and standard A2 fixed front sights, there are ways around it to eliminate the front sight post interference with the optic.

 - Change To A Flip Up Front Sight - Just tuck it away!
 A flip up front sight is the easiest way to deal with front sight post interference when looking through an optic.
 You get the benefits of sight co-witness when needed, and just fold it up when not needed.

 A free float rail system is required, please check out these rail handguards here